mccolin/old_mccolincom/source/about/index.md

 For those with deeper interest, you might enjoy this list of curious facts about me:

- - I am taller than your average dude, but nothing majorly exciting.
+ - I am taller than your average dude, but not so much that you'd immediately notice.
  - I broke my left leg jumping out of a swing (and sticking the landing) about three weeks before going to college.
+Then, during the first week of college I lost a "crutch race" time trial to someone who'd never used crutches before in their life.
  - When I switched school districts as a kid, I didn't get into the gifted and talented program like in my old town on the first try.
 I'm convinced this is because I said the word "migrate" had something to do with rocks instead of moving, relocation, or birds.
 It irks me to this day.
  - I had long hair and a ponytail (down to mid back) from fifth through tenth grade.
 Though it was healthy and by no means a "rat tail," this mullet-in-disguise was probably the worst style decision of my life.
- - I am not confident that I know how to use a rotary phone.
-Or operate storm windows.
- - My favorite foods are all starches.
-Or covered in cheese.
-Mmmm...
+ - In my marriage, I'm the cook and prepare four out of five of our at-home meals.
+This fact would shock the me from ten or even five years ago.
  - My favorite color was green for my entire childhood and young adult life.
 Then I switched to orange for no real, discernible reason sometime in college and haven't looked back.
  - I use a special, weird voice when I talk to dogs.
 Or when a dog walks by on the street.
 Or when I see a dog.
 I think they like it.
  - I still think that drawing things out on paper or a dry-erase board first is the best way to visualize it.
 Web designs.
 Database architectures.
 Furniture layouts.
 Chinese food orders.
 Anything.
 It helps me think.
- - The books I've been reading lately are 90% pictures, but my all-time favorite books are probably, in no particular order, To Kill A Mockingbird, The Stranger, In Cold Blood, One Flew Over the Cuckoo's Nest, and The Lottery.
+ - The books I've been reading lately are 90% pictures, but my all-time favorite books are probably, in no particular order, To Kill A Mockingbird, The Stranger, In Cold Blood, A Confederacy of Dunces, and The Lottery.
  - I am terrified of (and fascinated by) zombies, sharks, and snakes.
  - I play bass guitar.
 Sometimes in a band called Monica's Ghost.
  - My mom calls me "bunyip" as a pet name.
 It's not clear to me whether or not she knew that a Bunyip was a [mythological Australian monster](http://en.wikipedia.org/wiki/Bunyip) at the time she started calling me that.